shawnusaf/MELODIES-MONET/docs/index.rst

 MELODIES MONET
 ==============

-**MELODIES MONET** is a joint project between NCAR and NOAA to develop a modular framework that integrates existing and future diverse atmospheric chemistry observational datasets with chemistry model results for the evaluation of air quality and atmospheric composition.
-MELODIES MONET combines the Model EvaLuation using Observations, DIagnostics and Experiments Software (MELODIES) project at NCAR with the Model and ObservatioN Evaluation Toolkit (MONET) project at NOAA to develop a python diagnostic package that is open source, generic, portable, and model-agnostic.
+**MELODIES MONET** is a joint project between NSF NCAR and NOAA to develop a modular framework that integrates existing and future diverse atmospheric chemistry observational datasets with chemistry model results for the evaluation of air quality and atmospheric composition.
+MELODIES MONET combines the Model EvaLuation using Observations, DIagnostics and Experiments Software (MELODIES) project at NSF NCAR with the Model and ObservatioN Evaluation Toolkit (MONET) project at NOAA to develop a python diagnostic package that is open source, generic, portable, and model-agnostic.
 Overall, the project provides a framework for evaluating a wide range of models in a more consistent manner.